SouryaParnSid/medhack/README.md

 ## Recent Updates

+- **Added Firebase Integration**: Implemented online database system for the triage component, allowing patient data to be stored in the cloud and accessed from multiple devices
+- **Enhanced AI Output Formatting**: Redesigned the AI-generated content with structured HTML, animations, and visual styling for better readability and user experience
+- **Added Data Migration**: Created utility for migrating local IndexedDB data to Firebase Firestore
-- Added patient deletion functionality in Triage
+- **Added patient deletion functionality in Triage**
-- Improved priority level consistency in patient analysis
+- **Improved priority level consistency in patient analysis**
-- Fixed ESLint issues and optimized deployment
+- **Fixed ESLint issues and optimized deployment**
-- Enhanced accessibility with proper ARIA labels
+- **Enhanced accessibility with proper ARIA labels**
-- Improved error handling for API failures
+- **Improved error handling for API failures**

 ## Contributing